MEMORANDUM OF UNDERSTANDING

 Hereinafter collectively referred to as “Members” and individually as “Member”

-© the GENERA project has delivered tools and guidelines for the design, implementation and performance monitoring of institutional Gender Equality Plans customised for physics research organisations;
+b) the GENERA Project delivered tools and guidelines for the design, implementation and performance monitoring of institutional Gender Equality Plans customised for physics research organisations;

 RECOGNISING:

-(g) a persistent under-representation of women in physics in universities and research institutes;
+e) a persistent under-representation of women in physics in universities and research institutes in the European research area;

 ARTICLE 1 - Purpose of this Memorandum of Understanding